Existence is a fight to the death

 I have chosen every step on the path that has led me to Boulder, and every result is mine to own.
 Thus, my next step could easily be one of frustration and impatience as I try to rush the sands of time through my existential hourglass, ticking down days until things are ‘good’ again in the spring.
 Or I can have good right now, this very second, and every day of winter.

-As I bike to work in 25-degree weather, I will relish in the pain throbbing in my hands as the wind cuts over my tight grip on the handlebars, forming bleeding cracks in my knuckles.
-I choose to see it as myself shedding blood for my choices, for the deep gratitude for the freedom and autonomy to have made them.
+As I bike to work in 25-degree weather, I will relish in the pain throbbing in my hands as the wind cuts over my tight grip on the handlebars, forming cracks in my knuckles.
+I choose to see it as myself shedding blood for my choices, with deep gratitude for the freedom and autonomy to have made them.
 Choice is life.
 Those tingling needles in my frozen fists are a physical offering to the altar of a moment in time.
 Of a time when I am 33 years old, building a company, physically active enough to bike over hills, and in a space where I enjoy both myself and my life.
 That offering is made with a smile.

 If you are struggling, suffering, drowning, you must re-imagine yourself.
 You are staring down a fork of existence, and you must choose whether to succumb or seize the reins.